 Nevertheless, satisfying your employees should not deter you from informing them, as soon as possible, of any mistakes made, or shortfalls in performance.
 Offer them listening ears afterwards.

 The Employment Act of 1955 governs the Employment law in Malaysia.
 The Act protects the interests and rights of employees who fall within clearly spelt-out categories.
 It sets out the minimum benefits or a baseline for all businesses to follow.
 As small businesses, you can prepare and protect your business in the following simplistic ways:

 Generally, employees want to get appreciated for their efforts and positive contributions.
 Thus, thanking them for a job well done is crucial to their feeling of value, irrespective of the level; this recognition of staff or unit publicly helps build loyalty.
 However, the praise you offer to them should be objective and not manipulative; else, it will backfire.
 For instance, it could be counterproductive if used to pit one group over the other, either robotically, or given in the same way each time.
-Put in place shorter and regular appraisals; as we have seen manyorganisations moving away from annual performance management reviews.
+Put in place shorter and regular employee performance appraisals; as we have seen many organizations moving away from annual employee evaluation.

 Consider being empathetic, friendly, supportive, courteous, and respectful to your employees.
 The reason behind the emphasis on ‘people smarts’ by fastest growing companies across the globe is simple: though you can have the world’s best technical skills, if you tolerate an insensitive, self-centered, or disruptive work culture, then be prepared for a revolving door.
 This does not imply you have to be fully aware of the personal lives of your employees, giving a sense of empathy will go miles in ensuring the retention of your talent.